Choosing the Right Topic for Your Self-Help Book

-3 Steps to Help You Choose the Topic for Your Book
+3 Steps to Help You Choose the Right Topic for Your Book

-1. Choose a specific topic – narrow it down
+Choose a specific topic – narrow it down.

-For example, instead of choosing a broad topic like How to Train Your Badger, be more specific and narrow it down to something like How to Train Your Badger to Write Your LinkedIn Posts.
+For example, instead of choosing a broad topic like How to Train Your Pug, be more specific and narrow it down to something like How to Train Your Pug to Write Your LinkedIn Posts.

 Your book topic answers the question, “What is this book about?”
 It covers the subject of the book, whereas the title is the name given to the book.